kubevirt/katacoda-scenarios/kubevirt-cdi/step1.md

 `kubectl create -f https://github.com/kubevirt/kubevirt/releases/download/${KUBEVIRT_VERSION}/kubevirt-operator.yaml`{{execute}}

-This demo environment already runs within a virtualized environment, and in order to be able to run VMs here we need to pre-configure KubeVirt so it uses software-emulated virtualization instead of trying to use real hardware virtualization.
+This demo environment already runs within a virtualized environment, and to be able to run VMs here we need to pre-configure KubeVirt so it uses software-emulated virtualization instead of trying to use real hardware virtualization.

 `kubectl create configmap kubevirt-config -n kubevirt --from-literal debug.useEmulation=true`{{execute}}